OVERVIEW

 Good governance is one of the key pillars that drives the achievement of the Group’s objectives, provides the foundation for a high performing organisation and ensures the Group is well placed to respond to the ever-changing external environment.

-• Effective Board leadership (click here to view Charter of the Board and Board Committees).
+1. | Effective Board leadership of the Board and Board Committees of Sime Darby Property | |

-• Fit and proper criteria for the appointment and re-election of Directors on the Boards of Sime Darby Property and its subsidiaries (click here to view the Fit and Proper Policy).
+3. | Fit and proper criteria for the appointment and re-election of Directors on the Boards of Sime Darby Property and its subsidiaries | |

-• Independent governance functions to support the Board and Management in the implementation and validation of the respective governance frameworks (click here to view the roles and responsibilities of the respective Group’s governance functions).
+5. | Independent governance functions to support the Board and Management in the implementation and validation of the respective governance frameworks | |

-• Sound risk and control environment, which cover amongst others, areas such as risk management, culture and employees conduct, integrity, policies and procedures (click here to view the Group’s risk and control environment, include its integrity related policies).
+6. | Sound risk and control environment, which cover amongst others, areas such as risk management, culture and employee conduct, integrity, policies and procedures | |

-• Transparent and timely communication with its stakeholders (click here to view the Group’s stakeholder management).
+7. | Transparent and timely communication with its stakeholders | |

 The Group governance framework at minimal, conform to the requirements, statutory provisions, guidelines, principles and practices as articulated in, amongst others: